redis/redis-vl-java/notebooks/README.md

 ## Setup

-This project uses Docker Compose to set up a complete environment for running Java-based AI applications with RedisVL4J.
+This project uses Docker Compose to set up a complete environment for running Java-based AI applications with RedisVL.
 The environment includes:

 - A Jupyter Notebook server with Java kernel support
 - Redis Stack (includes Redis and RedisInsight)
-- RedisVL4J library built from source
+- RedisVL library built from source
 - Pre-installed dependencies for AI/ML workloads

 ### Prerequisites